ros-workshop/mobility-plus-manipulation/README.md

 this week to perform a task: Navigating to a set of waypoints where your robot would find an object of interest to collect.

-## Prerequisits
+## Prerequisites
-In order to implement the mobile manipulation functionality. you will need the [manipulation](https://github.com/ros-workshop/manipulation) and [slam_navigation](https://github.com/ros-workshop/slam-navigation) repositories in working order.
+In order to implement the mobile manipulation functionality, you will need the [manipulation](https://github.com/ros-workshop/manipulation) and [slam_navigation](https://github.com/ros-workshop/slam-navigation) repositories in working order.
 Don't worry if you didn't get a final outcome for manipulation.

 ## Task Description